 The Outdoor Research Ferrosi Convertible pants are made with a 86% ripstop nylon and 14% spandex blend.
-These pants have a 31 inch inseam and they convert into a 9.5 inch Bermuda short.
+These pants have a 31-inch inseam, and they convert into a 9.5 inch Bermuda short.
 There is only one inseam length available, and they come in sizes 2-14.
-Current color options are: Mushroom, Pewter and Black.
+Current color options are Mushroom, Pewter, and Black.

 Comfort & Mobility

 We understand the fashion trend towards skinnier pants, but it just doesn't work with convertible pants.
-The Arc'teryx Gamma LT is also a softshell pant with a skinny leg, but we had much better mobility in that pair because there was no zipper.
+The Arc'teryx Gamma LT is also a softshell pant with a skinny leg, but we have much better mobility in that pair because there is no zipper.
 Also, we should note that our lead tester has notoriously skinny legs, and they felt tight on her (while still fitting in the waist), so we can't see these working for anyone with more muscular thighs.
 For a convertible pant with a looser cut, check out the The North Face Paramount 2.0 pants.

 These pants are lightweight and highly breathable, though they didn't feel quite as breathable as the Mountain Hardwear Dynama, perhaps because of the tight cut.

 The Ferrosi are well-made pants with double-stitched seams and heavy-duty snaps at the waist.
-The material is very thin though, and while we didn't experience any issues during testing, it probably wouldn't take much butt-scootching on some desert sandstone to wear a hole in this pair.
+The material is thin though, and while we didn't experience any issues during testing, it probably wouldn't take much butt-scootching on some desert sandstone to wear a hole in this pair.